ShuhanaRiya09/asss5/README.md

 2. If authenticated as a student, the system prompts you to start the quiz.
 3. Answer 10 random questions from the quiz bank.
 4. Receive feedback based on your score.

+## Video Demonstration
+Demonstrating the execution of the project for both admin and student.
+### Admin roleplay in QuizApp

+### Student roleplay in QuizApp

+## Conclusion
+The Quiz System allows for efficient management and participation in quizzes.
+Admins can easily add questions to a centralized quiz bank, and students can take randomized quizzes, providing a robust platform for both quiz administration and participation.